News

 (Image Credit: AdobeStock/Goodtime)

-Sight Sciences released the results from a cost-utility analysis (CUA) assessing the cost-effectiveness of the TearCare System compared to cyclosporine 0.05% (CsA) for the treatment of moderate to severe meibomian gland disease (MGD) associated dry eye disease (DED).
+Sight Sciences released the results from a cost-utility analysis (CUA) assessing the cost-effectiveness of the TearCare System compared with cyclosporine 0.05% (CsA) for the treatment of moderate to severe meibomian gland disease (MGD)–associated dry eye disease.

-According to the analysis, TearCare is associated with greater health utility over time but also resulted in significant cost savings compared to CsA.
-The analysis was conducted from a US healthcare payer perspective using a 1-year time horizon.
+According to the analysis results, TearCare is associated with greater health utility over time and also resulted in significant cost savings compared with CsA.
+The analysis was conducted from a US health care payer perspective using a 1-year time horizon.

 TearCare System (Photo courtesy Sight Sciences)